Is Potassium hydroxide (KOH) an acid or base? - Strong vs Weak

 Potassium hydroxide is an inorganic compound with the chemical formula KOH.
 It is a white solid mainly used for manufacturing soft soaps.
 It is also known as caustic potash or Lye.
 It can cause severe irritation to the skin and other tissue.

 In this article, we will discuss Is Potassium hydroxide (KOH) an acid or base?
 Is it strong or weak?
 It’s conjugate pairs, etc.

 So, Is KOH an acid or base?
-KOH is base because when it is dissolved in an aqueous solution it gives two ions K+ and OH–.
+KOH is a base.
+Because when it is dissolved in an aqueous solution, it gives two ions K+ and OH–.
 And any molecule which gives OH– in a water solution is defined as a base in nature.
 Its pH value lies between 12-13.

 KOH is generally less preferred for industrial uses because of its high-cost issue.

 |Name of Molecule||Potassium hydroxide|

 A base is defined as a proton acceptor or lone pair donor.
 When KOH dissolves in water is split into two ions K+ and OH–.

 As KOH dissociates into K+ and OH–, this OH– ion accepts the proton (H+) to become water.

 ⇒ KOH + (aq) → K+ (aq) + OH– (aq)

 Theoretically, we have three concepts to check whether KOH is acid or base.